ruffaz/RandomDayzTools/README.md

 WIP attempt to make a rudimentary UI for the lighting configs Dayz uses

 ## Pdrive mapper
 A utility to map any folder to a p: drive.
-Based off a tool I wrote for production use.
-Heavily battle tested in a busy game studio!
-Writes registry entries and is easily configurable.

 ## Roadfixer
 Coming Soon